The New York State Seal of Biliteracy (NYSSB)

 NYS Seal of Biliteracy Handbook The NYSSB handbook will help districts and schools with the implementation process, including procedures, criteria, questions and answers, required forms, and resources.
 New York City DOE public schools should consult the Frequently Asked Questions (FAQ) for information specific to NYC DOE schools.
 Questions from New York City DOE public schools should be directed to Jill Schimmel in the Division of Multilingual Learners (DML@schools.nyc.gov).
 Questions from all other schools in New York State (including Charter schools in New York City) should be directed to Candace Black in the Office of Bilingual Education and World Languages (email@example.com; 518-473-7505).

 School Notification Form Each year, schools will inform the NYS Education Department of their intent to establish a Seal of Biliteracy program.
 Required in this form will be committee member information as well as program details (e.g. assessment rubrics).
 NYC DOE schools will be contacted by the Division of Multilingual Learners in the fall to provide this information.
-All other schools outside of the NYC area (including NYC Charter Schools) will submit this online form by no later than December 1st using the following link.
+All other schools outside of the NYC area (including NYC Charter Schools) are requested to submit this online form by December 1st using the following link.
+(Schools that need an extension of this date to submit this form should contact Candace Black - firstname.lastname@example.org.)
 A template of the form is available (see title link) for schools to print while gathering data, but all information must be submitted via the online form.